 It is better to first understand the principles behind this feeding method.
 And there are excellent reference blogs available on this subject matter.

 Basically, the BARF diet is made up of raw meat and raw meaty bones, raw processed vegetables plus dairy products, eggs, fish, offal, muscle meats, fruit, and maybe some supplements.
 It is a very balanced diet, and you get to control the ingredients as well as the quality.
 Some people leave out dairy products or grains.

 On the other hand, an owner suggests that you keep a Boxer healthy with occasional yogurt treats.

 Boxers tend to have lots of food allergies.
-One owner put an ailing and lethargic Boxer on a strictly venison diet and the dog finally thrived, gained weight and became very active.
+One owner put an ailing and lethargic Boxer on a strict venison diet, and the dog finally thrived, gained weight, and became very active.

-There is also a recent concern about eating a large amount of grapes or raisins, since they can be toxic to dogs, leading to acute kidney failure.
+There is also a recent concern about eating a large number of grapes or raisins since they can be toxic to dogs, leading to acute kidney failure.